JamesLJenks/12_MySQL_Employee-Tracker/pseudo-code.md

         - "Which employee's manager do you want to update?"
         - "Which employee do you want to set as manager for the selected employee?"
             - "Updated employee's manager"

+Classes and Constructors
+Class = Employee

+Need a foreign key to establish relationships between tables.